|

 equipment and when we finally got to take my baby son home for the

-1st time he was 13 mths old, which was in September 1997.
+1st time in his life he was 13 mths old, which was in September 1997.

-We needed to be trained medically to cope with all Aaron’s needs!
+We needed to be trained medically to cope with all Aaron’s

-He was to all involved... sent home to die!
+He was to all involved... sent home to die.

 Aaron aged 3